 Thesis: “Decoding GluN2C/2D-specific NMDA receptor antagonism”

-I was fortunate to be able to conduct research in Hiro Furukawa’s lab where I got trained in structural biology, electrophysiology, and scientific thinking overall.
+I was fortunate to be able to conduct research in Hiro Furukawa’s lab, where I got trained in structural biology, electrophysiology, and scientific thinking overall.
 My thesis research focused on characterizing how a novel small-molecule inhibitor can distinguish between certain NMDA receptor subtypes found in the brain, and then subsequently improving the compound with our collaborators.
 I am hopeful that in the future, these novel compounds can be used to study the roles of specific NMDA receptor subtypes in the brain further.

-Looking back at my time at CSHL, I am still amazed about the various great experiences I gained that went beyond doing interesting research, be it teaching school children, giving campus tours to the public, gaining consulting experience, or organizing events.
+Looking back on my time at CSHL, I am still amazed about the various great experiences I gained that went beyond doing interesting research, be it teaching school children, giving campus tours to the public, gaining consulting experience, or organizing events.
 It was easy to ‘get involved’ and I am thankful to the many individuals who enabled me and made this possible.

 Last, but not least, I would like to thank the friends I have met at CSHL.
 I am very grateful to them for enriching my life over these years.
 Wherever our curiosity might lead us, I hope we will be able to stay in touch and cheer each other on.